Pollak-Projects/lp/documentation/readme.md

 Students may direct message their teachers inside the class.
 They can ask for help or link any document from their drive/ the classes documents.
 They may also attach any kind of media file in that chat window

+### Marking

+Each and every assignment will have an option to be marked as "Graded".
+With picking this option, the teacher will be able to give points and marks for the students' work, and then grade them.
+The amount of point the teacher can give out will be entirely dependent on the teacher.
+After the teacher grades the assignent (or if the assgnment was a quiz, the teacher can even import the points from the completed quizes and set them as the actual points for the grading) the system will give out a percentage and based on that the system will automatically assign a grade for that assignment.
+Also, the teacher will be able to change the interval the grades are set in.

 # Quiz

 _[go to top](#contents)_

-Teachers can create quizzes that students may fill out.
-This test is server-side only and students may only know the answer upon finishing it.
-It can also be disabled by the teacher to prevent cheating
+Teachers can creater quizzes that students may fill out as many times as the teache sets the maximum amount for filling out.
+The tests are server-side only and students may only know the answer for them upon finishing them.
+Showing the correct answers after the test can also be disabled by the teacher to prevent cheating.

 ## Question types

 - ### Text input

-  A basic text input field with a title.
+  A basic text input field with a title for the question.
 A character or word limit can also be set.

   **Rewarding:**
   Depends.
 The teacher may give the field a maximum achievable point that user can see when filling out.
 Then after the test is sent in teachers may grade accordingly.

 - ### Basic select

-  A list of radio buttons are show which only one may be selected.
+  A list of radio buttons are shown where only one may be selected.

   **Rewarding:**
-  One point
+  One point by default, can be modified by the teacher.

 - ### Complex select

   A list of checkboxes are show where multiple (or all) can be selected at once.
   The creator of the quiz may also create limits on the concurrent selections.

   **Rewarding:**
   As many points as many good answers.

 - ### Pair match

-  An even number of cards are given that can either be an image or text.
+  An even or odd number of cards are given that can either be an image or text.
 Or vise versa.
+Not every card has to be paired, there can be bonus cards.
   The user has to pair these cards.
-Order does not matter only if they match.
+The order does not matter only if they match.

   **Rewarding:**
-  One point for each right selected pair.
+  One point for each right selected pair by default, can be modified by the teacher.

-  #### Rewarding:

-  As many points as many good answers.

 - ### Ordering

-  A list of text is show, the user has to order them accordingly.
+  A list of cards of texts are shown, the user has to order them from top to bottom, or bottom to top, according to the teacher's instructions.

   #### Rewarding:

-  One point for every correctly ordered card.
+  One point for every correctly ordered card by default, can be modified by the teacher.

 - ### File upload(s)

-  A field where users can select file(s) from their own drive and upload.
+  A field where users can select file(s) from their own drive or conputer and upload them to the question.

+  Automatic evaluation is not possible with this type of question.

   #### Rewarding:

-  Depends.
-The teacher may give the field a maximum achievable point that user can see when filling out.
-Then after the test is sent in teachers may grade accordingly.
+  Entirely dependent on the teacher's personal evaluation.
+They will have to decide if the work is adequate of the constrains the teacher has set or not.

 ## Role